-- A bachelor's degree from a regionally-accredited college or university.
-(Students must submit official transcripts from all colleges or universities attended.) - A minimum score of 350 on the Graduate Management Admission Test (GMAT). - An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score - Successful completion (with a grade of C or better) of College Algebra or a higher mathematics course. - A professional resume which demonstrates a minimum of three years of significant full-time work experience.

-- Two letters of recommendation with at least one from a current or former supervisor. - An entrance essay in which the applicant demonstrates analytical and verbal ability. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based or 173 computer-based on the Test of English as a Foreign Language (TOEFL).
+- < A bachelor's degree from a regionally-accredited college or university.
+(Students must submit official transcripts from all colleges or universities attended.) - A minimum score of 350 on the Graduate Management Admission Test (GMAT).
+An applicant will be accepted as an M.B.A. student if his/her combined credentials (undergraduate grade point average [UGPA] and performance on the GMAT) measure at least 1200 points according to the following formula: (300 x UGPA) + GMAT score - Successful completion (with a grade of C or better) of college algebra or a higher mathematics course. - < A professional resume which demonstrates a minimum of three years of significant full-time work experience. - < Two letters of recommendation with at least one from a current or former supervisor. - < An entrance essay in which the applicant demonstrates analytical and verbal ability. - Proficiency in the English language as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a minimum score of 500 paper-based or 173 computer-based on the Test of English as a Foreign Language (TOEFL). - < Belhaven College graduates with a bachelor in business administration or a bachelor of science in business administration and a cumulative gpa greater than 3.0 in all undergraduate coursework may waive the GMAT requirement.